Chevy Astro Overview

 However, it was nowhere close to more modern minivans when it came to day-to-day convenience and driving ease.
 Its old-school, box-on-wheels design located the engine within close proximity of the passenger compartment, resulting in cramped quarters for the driver and front passenger, and high cabin noise levels.
 Getting kids in and out wasn't easy either, thanks to the van's high step-in height and single sliding rear door.

 Ride and handling characteristics weren't bad considering the Astro's rudimentary suspension components, though driving it was certainly more akin to a truck than a car.
 Fuel economy was similarly trucklike, given the engine's origins in GM's light truck line and the Astro's hefty curb weight.
-Chevrolet did offer the van with Chevy Accessories like an all-wheel-drive system, which made it one of the handful of vans, mini or otherwise, capable of tracking confidently through snow and ice.
+Chevrolet did offer the van with Chevy Accessories from CARiD.com like an all-wheel-drive system, which made it one of the handful of vans, mini or otherwise, capable of tracking confidently through snow and ice.